emkael/howellki/README.md

 Licencja
 --------

-Program udostępniany jest na licencji GPL wersji 2.
+Program udostępniany jest na licencji [GPL wersji 2](http://www.gnu.org/licenses/gpl-2.0.html).

-Szczegóły licencji znajdują się w pliku [LICENSE](LICENSE)

 ***
 `And the things you can't remember tell the things you can forget.`